Patternslib/Patterns/docs/patterns/checklist.rst

 The selectors used to find the select-all and deselect-all buttons are configurable.
-The default values are ``.functions .select-all`` and ``.functions .dselect-all``.
+The default values are ``.functions .select-all`` and ``.functions .deselect-all``.
 You can configure them using shorthand notation:

 .. code-block:: html